-More than five hours after we left Reykjavik (and after a much-needed sleep in the van), we finally made it to Jökulsárlón (Glacier Lagoon), which has been featured in "Lara Croft: Tomb Raider" and "Die Another Day."
+More than five hours after we left Reykjavik (and after a much-needed sleep in the van), we finally made it to Jökulsárlón (Icelandic Glacier Lagoon), which has been featured in "Lara Croft: Tomb Raider" and "Die Another Day."
 The minute I saw powder blue icebergs in the brochure the day before, I scrapped all plans for wandering around Reykjavik and knew that I'd regret not visiting the Glacier Lagoon while I was in Iceland.
 Seeing it up-close did not disappoint.

 I booked the Jokulsarlon tour with Bustravel Iceland for 17,500 Icelandic krona (about $145 USD), which also included stops at the waterfalls, Skogafoss and Seljalandsfoss.
 The Bustravel Iceland tour was one of the cheaper options to see the Glacier Lagoon because it didn't include the price of the boat ticket, which was an additional 3,500 ISK ($29 USD), but even adding in the boat ticket price, it still came out about $30 cheaper than other tour agencies.
-There's actually two kinds of boats that go into the lagoon, so that also works better if you want more flexibility in options.
+There are actually two kinds of boats that go into the lagoon, so that also works better if you want more flexibility in options.
 There's a discount if you book online in advance.

 Pictures just didn't do this justice.
 Just imagine a huge lagoon with gargantuan bobbing powder blue icebergs.
 Luckily, I packed my winter coat because it was brrrrr, soooo cooooold!
 In August!
 The boats only go into the water from about April to November because the lagoon is too frozen the rest of the time.
 We easily booked our boat tickets and had about 20 minutes to take pictures while we waited until our departure time.